 First step in this endeavor is finding a toiletry kit or other sealable package within which to store all the necessary ingredients.
-REI’s Stasher Kit (http://www.rei.com/product/802519) is the perfect size- it has separate compartments to keep everything organized, zips completely shut, and has a handle for easy carrying on the outside.
-To properly prepare this mini-mobile bar for stocking, you’ll also need the following (available at www.rei.com):
+Grab a set of travel organizers (Eagle Creek's Pack-it Specter Tech Sac Set is a good one) To properly prepare this mini-mobile bar for stocking, you’ll also need the following:

 Once you have all necessary equipment, the bar will need to be stocked with the following ingredients.
 A little bit of prep at home will go a long way here whether sharing with friends or enjoying solo over several days:

 - 8 oz.
 Whiskey (we like Stranahan’s Colorado Whiskey)